XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 4. Transaction: `CredentialAccept`

-This transaction accepts a credential issued to the `Account`.
+This transaction accepts a credential issued to the `Account` (i.e. the `Account` is the `Subject` of the `Credential` object).
 The credential is not considered valid until it has been transferred/accepted.

 ### 4.1.
 Fields